rofinator1465/smashnotes/README.md

 Best way to include outside API such as kurogane hammer API for site speed

-How to create effective offline mode
+How to create effective offline mode - Service Workers - Progressive Web App (PWA)

 Keep Website Light and Quick